luigisaetta/llamaindex_oracle/README.md

 * OCI ADS 2.9.1 (with support for OCI GenAI)
 * llama-index

+## What is RAG?
+A very good introduction to what RAG is can be found [here](https://www.oracle.com/artificial-intelligence/generative-ai/retrieval-augmented-generation-rag/)

 ## Features
 * basic (12/2023) integration between **Oracle DB Vector Store (23c)** and **llama-index**